 Answers: B, A, A

 Accurate financial records help carve a path of success for your small business.
 Do you track important records, like invoices and purchase orders?
 With Patriot’s online accounting software you can streamline the way you manage your books.
-Get started with your self-guided demo today!
+Get started with a free trial today!

 This is not intended as legal advice; for more information, please click here.